Strathmore Postcards:

 I started messing around with painting after buying one of these Chronicle Books paint-by-number kits.
 And while the brush sorta sucked and the acrylics weren't great quality, it was a ton of fun.

 I've subsequently discovered the wonderful world of Princeton Paint Brushes, and have been using a number of different brushes from their Real Value (9100) series.
-Then, once I felt like I was actually getting better, I upgraded to a four-piece set of Princeton's Velvetouch bruchses, and the difference was night and day.
+Then, once I felt like I was actually getting better, I upgraded to a four-piece set of Princeton's Velvetouch brushes, and the difference was night and day.
 I still suck, but when I get better, I'll upgrade again, probably.
-But so far, I love Princeton brushes so much.
+But so far, I love Princeton brushes.

 The Gouache: